 How to get a copy of your personal information

-You can request details about the personal data we hold on you by filling in a data request form or by writing to Challenge Partners, John Keats Primary School, 391 Rotherhithe New Road, London, SE16 3FN.
+You can request details about the personal data we hold on you by contacting us here or by writing to Challenge Partners, John Keats Primary School, 391 Rotherhithe New Road, London, SE16 3FN.

 Letting us know if your personal information is incorrect